UniversityOfHelsinkiCS/pajat/README.md

 The mock user will be stored into the local storage.

-## Logging in as another user
+## Admin login as

-You can login as any user by calling `window.__loginAs__.login` in the browser's developer tool's console.
+As an admin user, you can login as any other user by calling `window.__loginAs__.login` in the browser's developer tool's console.
 For example:

 ```javascript
 window.__loginAs__.login('kalleilv');
 ```

 This works both in developement and production environments.
-The logged in as user will be stored into the local storage.
-If you want to return to your user, call `window.__loginAs__.clear`.
+The login as user will be stored into the local storage.
+If you want to return to your own user, call `window.__loginAs__.clear`.
 For example:

 ```javascript
 window.__loginAs__.clear();